bennettpeter/MythTV-LeanCapture/README.md

 - If the user interface of the Stream App changes significantly, this code will need changes.
 - The fire stick sometimes needs powering off and on again if it loses its Ethernet connection.
 This is not a hard failure, it can continue on WiFi until reset.
 - Occasionally the fire stick resets its display resolution to the default.
 This is not a hard failure, it may use extra bandwidth until reset.
+- Other occasional problems are documented in the Troubleshooting section below.

 ## Other Uses